Voidi/videodiscrip/README.md

 ============
 Rip tracks from a DVD Strukture into .mkv containers without reencoding.
 There a two modes:
-- Single mode: rip a single Track, specifying options on the commandline
+- Direct mode: rip a from a single Source, specifying options on the commandline #TODO: maybe without metadata
-- Batch mode: Using a mapfile, it is capable to rip automatical Media from different Sources applying indvidual Metadata and filenames to each file.
+- Batch mode: Using a mapfile, it is capable to rip automatical Media from different Sources applying individual Metadata and filenames to each file.

 Dependencies
 ------------